MoritzWM/vfio/README.md

   - some versions did not work for me, others did.
 Make sure to try a different version if it doesn't work
 - you can extract the VBIOS with the extract-vbios-nvflash.sh script (see scripts folder) and nvflash (from[techpowerup](https://www.techpowerup.com/download/nvidia-nvflash/))
 - if you run windows either in dualboot or in a VM with a dedicated GPU (like, the classical way), you can extract it with GPU-Z
-  - I needed to set the kernel parameter 'kvm.ignore_msrs=1' in my host, otherwise launching GPU-Z would crash my system
+  - I needed to set the kernel parameter `'kvm.ignore_msrs=1'` in my host, otherwise launching GPU-Z would crash my system (see this [reddit thread](https://www.reddit.com/r/VFIO/comments/ahg1ta/bsod_when_launching_gpuz/))

 Then, you need to patch it. joeknock90 made a nice [how-to](https://github.com/joeknock90/Single-GPU-Passthrough#procedure) for that.
 You can use the script he provides, or you can just use a hex-editor like bless and patch it manually.
 I patched it manually, it is very easy and probably quicker and safer.